Sailing's the Way to Discover Spain’s Sun-drenched Mediterranean Islands

 The summer sailing season is long in the Balaeric Islands, with hot but comfortable summer temperatures and steady humidity around 70%, and a short, mild winter.
 The island topography creates its own local land and sea wind pattern, known as the embat, which builds during the day before tapering off late in the afternoon.
 The predictable summer breezes of the embat make afternoon sailing around the Balaerics a real pleasure and add much to the region’s appeal as a charter holiday destination.

 Sea conditions can become less pleasant, particularly in the shoulder seasons, when colder winds come from the north to over-ride localised winds.
-At times sailing the northern coastlines of Mallorca and Menorca and the stretches of water between those islands can be uncomfortable to some crew members, in contrast to the calm waters generally expected around Palma and southwards during the charter season.
-Similarly weather from Sardinia can cut up the water to the east.
+At times sailing the northern coastlines of Mallorca and Menorca and the stretches of water between those islands can be uncomfortable to some crew members.
+That's in contrast to the calm waters generally expected around Palma and southwards during the charter season.
+Similarly, weather from Sardinia can cut up the water to the east.
 Such conditions, where they do arise, are predictable and easily avoided with attention to weather forecasts and good itinerary planning.